AmaMagna Straight Away Charter

 2-night package USD $ 700 per person double occ; USD $1020 single

-1- or 2-nights at the hotel based on price noted- Matild Palace in Budapest (or similar).
-1 night would be July 11th and 2 nights would be July 10 and 11th.
+Welcome Reception2 nights at the hotel based on price noted- Matild Palace in Budapest (or similar).
+You would arrive on July 10 and stay until you board on July 12th.

 Post-Cruise Land Option in Prague